SolaceProducts/pubsubplus-gcp-quickstart/README.md

 The Solace PubSub+ software message broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
 Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
 The message broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
 Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

-Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single node deployment.
+Solace PubSub+ software message brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

 # How to deploy a message broker